qrvey/partner-portal/docs/embedding/widgets/usermanagement.md

 1. Put the script tag of the given launcher url in your website.
 For example:

 ```
-<script​ ​type="​text/javascript​" src="​https://s3.amazonaws.com/cdn.qrvey.com/qrvey-user-management-dev/usermanagement.js​"></script >
+<script type="text/javascript" src="https://s3.amazonaws.com/cdn.qrvey.com/qrvey-user-management-dev/usermanagement.js"></script >
 ```

-2. Put the ​ **qrvey-workflows** ​tag​ ​in the container you want to embed the widget, and set the ​ **config** ​attribute of the tag with a valid JSON object to launch the widget.
+2. Put the **qrvey-workflows** tag in the container you want to embed the widget, and set the **config** attribute of the tag with a valid JSON object to launch the widget.
 For example:

 ```
 <qum-user-management config="config"></qum-user-management>